 11. Neem Oil

-This oil from the seeds of the neem tree has been proven to be an excellent natural insecticide.
+This oil, derived from the seeds of the neem tree, has been proven to be an excellent natural insecticide.

-To use neem oil for cucumber beetles, combine 2 ml of organic liquid soap with 5 ml of neem oil and a liter of water.
+To use neem oil for cucumber beetles, mix 2 mL of organic liquid soap with 5 mL of neem oil and 1 liter of water.
 Shake well and spray the affected plants.

 Neem oil repels many insects and prevents some fungal plant concerns.
 Additionally, it helps to stop some viruses and other diseases that can kill plants.